Peltre/Emulador/README.md

 This program emulates the functionality of a CPU in C++ Including instructions from the assembly lenguage, it displays what the "CPU" is currently doing and the program counter

+We use 2 files
+"emulador.cpp" as the main c++ file where the main is found "cpu.h" has the description con the cpu we are emulating "getInput.h" contains exactly what the title says, how the input is displayed

+With the command
+g++ emulador.cpp -o emulador
+You create the .exe file to run the program

+And with the command
+& .\'emulador.exe'
+You run the program

 ==========

 Functionality